cnosdb/docs/docs/en/latest/manage/datax.md

 DataX converts the types of Reader to internal types in order to normalize the type conversion operations between source and destination and ensure that the data is not distorted.
 See [DataX Docs - Type Conversion](https://github.com/alibaba/DataX/blob/master/dataxPluginDev.md#类型转换).
 These internal types are as follows:

-- `Long`：Fixed-point numbers (Int, Short, Long, BigInteger, etc.).
+- `Long`:Fixed-point numbers (Int, Short, Long, BigInteger, etc.).
-- `Double`：Floating-point numbers (Float, Double, BigDecimal(infinite precision), etc.).
+- `Double`:Floating-point numbers (Float, Double, BigDecimal(infinite precision), etc.).
-- `String`：String type, underlying unlimited length, using the Universal character set (Unicode).
+- `String`:String type, underlying unlimited length, using the Universal character set (Unicode).
-- `Date`：Date type.
+- `Date`:Date type.
-- `Bool`：Boolean type.
+- `Bool`:Boolean type.
-- `Bytes`：Binary, which can hold unstructured data such as MP3s.
+- `Bytes`:Binary, which can hold unstructured data such as MP3s.

 CnosDBWriter will convert these internal types to CnosDB internal data types with the following conversion rules: